Castlemaine, Victoria: Transport

+Road

 Castlemaine is at the junction of several main roads including the Pyrenees Highway running west connecting it to Maryborough and east toward Elphinstone, the Midland Highway running north connecting it to Bendigo and south connecting it to Daylesford and Maldon-Castlemaine Road, running north west toward Maldon.

+Rail

-V/Line Rail services operate out of the Castlemaine railway station which is on the Bendigo railway line.
+V/Line rail services operate out of the Castlemaine railway station which is on the Bendigo railway line.
 V/Line operates VLocity services to Melbourne's Southern Cross station, the fastest weekday express taking 65 minutes.
 Travel to Bendigo by train takes a minimum of 18 minutes.
-A V/Line Coach service between Castlemaine and Maryborough also operates out of Castlemaine railway station.
 The Victorian Goldfields Railway operates a tourist railway, running old steam and diesel engines from Maldon station to Castlemaine via Muckleford.

+Bus

-Castlemaine Bus Lines provides suburban bus services from Castlemaine railway station to Chewton, Campbells Creek, and North Castlemaine as well as Intercity services to Maldon, Elphinstone, and Taradale.
+V/Line coach services between Castlemaine and Maryborough, and Castlemaine and Ballarat, also operate out of Castlemaine railway station.
+Castlemaine Bus Lines provides suburban bus services from Castlemaine railway station to Chewton, Campbells Creek and North Castlemaine as well as intercity services to Maldon, Elphinstone and Taradale.

+Taxi

-The local taxi service is run by Castlemaine Taxis.
+The local taxi service is run by Castlemaine Taxis, with a taxi rank outside the Market Building, Mostyn Street.

 Media

-The weekly Castlemaine Mail, which began as the Mount Alexander Mail in 1854, became part of The Midland Express group in 1984 and is still produced.
+The weekly Castlemaine Mail, which began as the Mount Alexander Mail in 1854, became part of The Midland Express group in 1984 and is still issued in paper and online, edited by Lisa Dennis.

 Community radio station MainFM broadcasts from the old Castlemaine Hospital and broadcasts on 94.9FM.